Bitterness. That’s definitely what it was.

 And I made a deal with myself right there at that crusty lunch table that when I moved out on my own I was getting the biggest, baddest, most expensive Cable TV package ever offered in the history of ever!

-But for some reason I decided to hold off on the mega-awesome-all-you-can-watch Cable TV Package.
+For some reason I decided to hold off on the mega-awesome-all-you-can-watch Cable TV Package.
 Perhaps the “not wanting to pay for it” gene had rubbed off on me.
 Maybe somewhere deep inside I realized how poor I truly was.

 But when my wife and I got married, I decided I had waited and sacrificed long enough.
 I was finally getting cable TV.